 Also, remember that most companies today use an ATS (Applicant Tracking System) to automatically screen your resume.
 These systems automatically screen your resume to see if you're a good match for the position.
 An average of 75% of candidates are rejected by ATS and many time the candidate is qualified but the resume isn't optimized.

 Make sure that you use a standard resume format so that the ATS could easily read the resume.
 You should also include keywords (hard skills) that are relevant to the position.

-If you have real experience, useful skills, and the educational requirements needed for the job, plan on a two page resume.
+If you have real experience and educational requirements needed for the job, as well as useful skills to put on a resume, plan on a two page document.
 Just be sure that you focus on relevant details and quantify everything that you can.
 What does that mean?
 Well, if you led a team that increased sales for your company, say so.
 Briefly describe your leadership and put a real number on its value.